openenclave/openenclave/samples/README.md

 ### How to build and run samples

-Each sample comes with a set of simple Makefiles to simplify the sample building process, which involves building and signing binaries.
+Each sample comes with two different build systems: one using GNU Make and pkg-config, the other using CMake.
+They help simplify the sample building process, which involves building and signing binaries.

 #### Source the openenclaverc file (Required)